harkaur02/confluent-kafka-python/README.md

   In KRaft mode, Kafka runs without Zookeeper.
 To enable KRaft mode, modify the server.properties file to configure KRaft.

-  [NOTE: I have coied my working tested version of server.properties file in this Repo under config/server.properties OR you can try editing as following 1. step]
+  [NOTE: I have coied my working tested version of server.properties file in this Repo under config/server.properties OR you can try editing as following step 1.]

         1. Open the config/server.properties file and set the following properties:

           process.roles=broker,controller